RaspberryCook/website/README.md

 -----------------

-Raspberry Cook is a project started near september 2015.
+**Raspberry** Cook is a project started near september 2015.
 The first idea was simple: try to build a web-application without knowing.
 To make it more funny, I want to build it on a Raspberry Pi B+.

 So I asked my girlfriend:

 >"Hey!
-Want do you want a cool website?"
+Do you want a cool website?"

 >"Yes, I want!
 To save all my recipes to cook."